Hardy–Littlewood maximal function: Hardy–Littlewood maximal inequality

 In the strong type estimate the best bounds for Cp,d are unknown.
 However subsequently Elias M. Stein used the Calderón-Zygmund method of rotations to prove the following:

 Theorem (Dimension Independence).
 For 1 < p ≤ ∞ one can pick Cp,d = Cp independent of d.

 Proof

-While there are several proofs of this theorem, a common one is given below: For p = ∞, the inequality is trivial (since the average of a function is no larger than its essential supremum).
-For 1 < p < ∞, first we shall use the following version of the Vitali covering lemma to prove the weak-type estimate.
+While there are several proofs of this theorem, a common one is given below, that uses the following version of the Vitali covering lemma to prove the weak-type estimate.
 (See the article for the proof of the lemma.)